maren7/NBXplorer/docs/API.md

 }
 ```

-* `accountNumber`: Optional, the account number used for determining the keypath that NBXplorer will track, see `accountKeyPath` in the response.
+* `accountNumber`: Optional, the account number used for determining the keypath that NRXplorer will track, see `accountKeyPath` in the response.
 (Default: `0`)
-* `existingMnemonic`: Optional, an existing [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic seed to import instead of generating.
+* `existingMnemonic`: Optional, an existing [BIP39](https://github.com/realbit/bips/blob/master/bip-0039.mediawiki) mnemonic seed to import instead of generating.
-* `wordList`: Optional, the [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) wordlist to use when generating the mnemonic, available: English, French, Japanese, Spanish, ChineseSimplified (Defaut: `English`)
+* `wordList`: Optional, the [BIP39](https://github.com/realbit/bips/blob/master/bip-0039.mediawiki) wordlist to use when generating the mnemonic, available: English, French, Japanese, Spanish, ChineseSimplified (Defaut: `English`)
-* `wordCount`: Optional, the [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) word count in the mnemonic (Default: `12`)
+* `wordCount`: Optional, the [BIP39](https://github.com/realbit/bips/blob/master/bip-0039.mediawiki) word count in the mnemonic (Default: `12`)
 * `scriptPubKeyType`: Optional, the type of scriptPubKey (address) to generate, available: Legacy, Segwit, SegwitP2SH (Default: `Segwit` or `Legacy` if `cryptoCode` does not support segwit)
-* `passphrase`: Optional, the [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) passphrase.
+* `passphrase`: Optional, the [BIP39](https://github.com/realbit/bips/blob/master/bip-0039.mediawiki) passphrase.
 (Default: empty string)
 * `importKeysToRPC`: Optional, if true, every times a call to [get a new unused address](#unused) is called, the private key will be imported into the underlying node via RPC's `importprivkey`.
 (Default: `false`)
 * `savePrivateKeys`: If true, private keys will be saved inside the following metadata `Mnemonic`, `MasterHDKey` and `AccountHDKey`.